-Interns receive feedback from staff as colleagues on an ongoing and in vivo basis.
-To encourage bi-directional learning, interns are encouraged to provide feedback to their supervisor and staff at CaPS on an ongoing basis.
+Interns can expect to receive feedback from staff as colleagues on an ongoing and in vivo basis.
+To encourage bi-directional learning, interns are encouraged to provide feedback to their supervisor on an ongoing basis.

 There will be a mid-year and end-of-year formal evaluation for each intern.
-The formal evaluation are written and discussed between the intern and their primary supervisors.
+The formal evaluations are written and discussed between the intern and their supervisors.
 The evaluation will be based on internship goals, expectations, and objectives.
-Consistent with scientific principles and the core of Health Service Psychology, evaluations of the interns are assessed in the following nine areas:
+Consistent with scientific principles and the core of Health Service Psychology, areas of evaluation are assessed in the following nine areas:

 - Ethical and legal standards